jock-dalby/typescript-udemy/README.md

 - These are TS features that ES6 does not offer.

 I the above example we declare the 'name' property and then in the constructor we assign the name parameter to it.
 The way in which the 'username' parameter is defined in the constructor achieves all this in one step.

+The printAge() method allows us to access the age value but because it is protected it means the value cannot be changed.

+The setType() method can update the type property because it is doing so from inside the class.